 Here, he is one of the famous photographers dedicated to his field – for the preservation and development of the marine environment.

 His unique stories document life under the surface, and sharks seem to be his biggest passion of late.

-He is very partial to showing his ideas through immersive techniques—including 360-degree photography and virtual reality.
+He is partial to showing his ideas through immersive techniques—including 360-degree photography and virtual reality.

-This Swedish photojournalist is just one of the few famous photographers who started at a young age of 21, and continues to this day.
+This Swedish photojournalist is just one of the few famous photographers who started at 21 and continues to this day.

-Originally a Hoosier (Resident of Indiana, USA), Dave Yoder now lives and works from France.
+Originally a Hoosier (Resident of Indiana, USA), Dave Yoder now lives and works in France.

-A National Geographic Magazine photographer, he has also contributed towards The Smithsonian, Forbes and The Wall Street Journal.
+A National Geographic Magazine photographer, he has also contributed to The Smithsonian, Forbes, and The Wall Street Journal.

 Gillian Laub was born and still photographs in New York City.

 Her first monograph started as a response to the media coverage during the second intifada in the Middle East.